Planet of the Apes: Last Frontier

 Planet of the Apes: Last Frontier is a 2017 video game based on the Planet of the Apes franchise.
 Taking place between Dawn of the Planet of the Apes (2014) and War for the Planet of the Apes (2017), the game was announced by Andy Serkis during an interview on War.
 A PlayStation 4 version was released on November 21, 2017, and versions for the Xbox One and Microsoft Windows were also planned at that time, but didn't release until nearly a year later.

 Gameplay

-Planet of the Apes: Last Frontier takes story cues from the film, aiming to be just as morally ambiguous, with no heroes or villains and no black and white decisions.

 Players control a cast of 14 humans and apes throughout the game, who can live or die based on their decisions.
 Like many decision-making narratives, there are multiple endings possible depending on what actions players take.
 There are 3 general endings to the game; apes win, humans win, or peace among the two.
 However, there are several endings within the 3 general scenarios depending on the characters that live and die, and the general choices made throughout.

 Further, the game seeks to be an even closer intersection between games and films than similar products, such as Telltale titles.
-It will run between 2–3 hours and the player’s only input will be entirely choice-based decisions.
+It will run between 2–3 hours and the player's only input will be entirely choice-based decisions.
 There are no puzzles, no exploration, nor any direct control over characters.